CarstenKoenig/EventSourcing/README.md

 ##### create an store from a repository

+##### getting all EntityIds in store

+    EventStore.allIds (es : IEventStore) : EntityId seq
+Returns a sequence of all known entity-ids in the store.

     EventStore.fromRepository (rep : IEventRepository) : IEventStore
 Creates an event-store from a repositorty `rep` - all queries and commands will use this repository and it's `commit` and `rollback` will be called accordingly.